 The number one reason why clients fire their advisor is that they don’t feel like a priority.
 While this may not be true, it’s all about your client's experience and perception of you.
 As exciting as it is to launch a new business and choose your tech stack, there’s nothing as valuable as good old-fashioned client service.

 Simply pick up the phone or write an email asking your client, “how are you doing?”
 This gesture can go a long way to nurturing a long-lasting relationship and assuring your clients that you genuinely care about them and their financial situation.
-It increases client happiness and retention and drives referrals.
+Marketing for RIAs in the right way increases client happiness and retention and drives referrals.

 Someone is already doing the thing you want to do.
 And they’ll probably talk to you if you ask.
 Fight the urge in your body to reinvent every wheel you come across.
 Then you will find one that really needs to be reinvented a little, own the crap out of it.